• Skip to primary navigation

 Can I freeze stuffed mussels?

 Cooked mussels can be frozen for 3 to 4 months.
-However, I have never frozen this dish so I am not sure how well it will defrost.
-If you do freeze this dish I’d love to hear whether it defrosted and reheated succesfully.
+However, I have never frozen this dish so I am unsure how well it would defrost.
+If you do freeze this dish I'd love to hear whether it defrosted and reheated successfully.

 Can I make this dish in advance?